 The new trade dialogue in the UK is going to focus on the free trade between Colombia, Peru, and Ecuador.
 These countries have had the largest economic growth over the last few years, and are expected to grow even more in the coming years.
 The British government wants to strengthen bilateral trade and invest into the relationships between the United Kingdom and these countries, but more importantly, they are fully aware of the fact that the Brexit could weaken their trade ties with these countries so they are hoping this new trade dialogue will promote growth instrad of retract it.

 What does this New Trade Dialogue Look Like?

 In August 2017, the International Trade Secretary of the United Kingdom visited Colombia to meet the Colombian minister of trade and announced that the United Kingdom Export Finance is going to double the financial support for trade with Colombia to 4.5 billion pounds.
 The United Kingdom Export Finance is also going to double the financial support between the United Kingdom and Peru to 4 billion pounds.
 All of these announcements are part of the content of the new trade dialogue between the United Kingdom and Latin America.

 In 2015 the amount of trade in goods and services between the United Kingdom and Latin America was already 12.4 billion pounds, but this is going to rise even more with this the new trade dialogue, especially in Colombia, Peru, and Ecuador.

 As the British look to emerging economies in the far west, business opportunities continue to grow in Latin America.
 This will push Latin America towards more economic growth and make the region even more attractive for global investors.
-If you are interested in investing in Latin America and need assistance with incorporating a company or finding the right lawyers and accountants, contact us now for more information.
-We look forward to helping you build your investment in the growing Latin American economy!

 Interested in learning more about our services?
 Check this video out.